Small-town Pennsylvania officers kicked, punched and choked arrestees, indictment alleges

 The U.S. attorney’s office accused Mount Carmel Borough Police Patrol Officer Kyle Schauer, 34, and two other former officers, former Lt.
 David Donkochik, 51, and Jonathan McHugh, 35, of violating civil rights in attacks between 2018 and 2021 that caused injuries.
 They were indicted Thursday.

-McHugh's lawyer said Friday that he was new to the case and unable to comment.
-Phone and email messages seeking comment were left for lawyers listed on the docket as representing Schauer and Donkochik.
-A phone message seeking comment was also left for Mount Carmel's current chief, Chris Buhay.
+McHugh’s lawyer said Friday that he was new to the case and unable to comment.
+The court-appointed lawyer listed for Donkochik said he was only on the case for his initial appearance.
+A message was left at the office of the lawyer listed as representing Schauer.
+A phone message seeking comment was also left for Mount Carmel’s current chief, Chris Buhay.

 The indictment accuses the three men of trying to hide their alleged crimes by avoiding cameras and lying about the victims.